Listening and attention

 Things to try next

-• Ready stories more than once so children can pick up the pattern.
-Choose story with an easy-to-follow pattern, e.g., Bear hunt / Owl babies / Hungry Caterpillar / Monkey puzzle.
+• Read stories more than once so children can pick up the pattern.
+Choose a story with an easy-to-follow pattern, e.g., We’re Going on a Bear Hunt, Owl Babies and The Very Hungry Caterpillar

 Top Tip